 MyBlue is your key to more features and savings.
 Plus, up-to-date status for claims, your deductible, account balances, and more.
-It’s like a free upgrade for the plan you already have.
+It’s like an instant snapshot of your plan, including:

 B IS FOR BELIEVING